routifyto/routify/README.md

 - **Cost control**: Routify can help you control costs by estimating the cost of each request and applying real-time limits.
 - **Load balancing**: Routify can load balance requests across multiple providers.
 - **Failover**: Routify can automatically failover to a different provider if the primary provider is down.
-- **Multi tenant**: Routify is multi tenant by default, allowing you to use the same deployment for differnt applications or environments.
+- **Multi tenant**: Routify is multi tenant by default, allowing you to use the same deployment for different applications or environments.

 ## How it works